Budget Galaxy

 - NHS: trust-level operating cost breakdowns for 206 provider trusts (118 acute, 45 mental health, 18 community, 15 specialist, 10 ambulance), with workforce and cost-type metadata where published.
 NHS commissioner (ICB) and provider (trust) values are netted against each other to avoid double-counting.

-- Local government: 401 English local authorities from MHCLG Revenue Outturn, plus 19 councils with supplier-level spend parsed from their own published registers and classified into MHCLG service categories.
+- 19 English councils with supplier-level spend parsed from their own published registers and classified into MHCLG service categories.
 An additional 7 police and fire authorities are covered as separate entities.

 The full data pipeline is in the project repository.
 Every number on this site can be traced back to a specific line in a specific source file.
+See the council spend source manifest and the tax data source manifest for the three-layer audit trail: live landing pages, Wayback Machine snapshots, and SHA256-hashed raw files committed to git.

 Public spending data has gaps, inconsistencies, and quirks that most transparency tools hide.
 Budget Galaxy documents them here because they matter for how you read the numbers.